JonArbell/shorti.fy-backend/README.md

 ## 📝 Overview

-Shorti.fy is a URL shortener backend built with Spring Boot and PostgreSQL, offering features like custom short URLs, expiration dates, click tracking, password protection, and QR code generation (coming soon).
-The backend provides a secure and efficient API for managing shortened links and user authentication.
+This repository contains the backend for Shorti.fy, a URL shortener built with Spring Boot and PostgreSQL.
+It provides a secure and efficient API for managing shortened links and user authentication, offering features like custom short URLs, expiration dates, click tracking, password protection, and QR code generation (coming soon).

 ---